hpcgarage/intrepyddguide/optimizations.md

 ### 2. Dead code elimination (general case and sparse element-wise)

 "Dead code" is the code fragment whose result is unused after its definition.
-For instance, the first statement in the following loop body is dead code, which we can simply eliminate to improve performance and energy.
+For instance, the first statement in the following function body is dead code, which we can simply eliminate to improve performance and energy.

 ```python